jfversluis/Plugin.Maui.CalendarStore/README.md

 ## API Usage

-`Plugin.Maui.CalendarStore` provides the `Calendars` class that has methods to retrieve calendars, events and attendee information from the device's calendar store.
+`Plugin.Maui.CalendarStore` provides the `CalendarStore` class that has methods to retrieve calendars, events and attendee information from the device's calendar store.

-You can either use it as a static class, e.g.: `Calendars.Default.GetCalendars()` or with dependency injection: `builder.Services.AddSingleton<ICalendars>(Calendars.Default);`
+You can either use it as a static class, e.g.: `CalendarStore.Default.GetCalendars()` or with dependency injection: `builder.Services.AddSingleton<ICalendarStore>(CalendarStore.Default);`

 ### Permissions

-Before you can start using Calendar, you will need to request the proper permissions on each platform.
+Before you can start using `CalendarStore`, you will need to request the proper permissions on each platform.

 #### iOS/macOS